danielsantander/alien8/django/migrations.md

 ```

 # Reverse Migrations

 Reverse migrations by passing the migration number of the previous migration.

-Example: reverse to migration post.0005
+Example, reverse to migration post.0005

 ```shell
 python3 manage.py migrate post 0005
   Target specific migration: 0005_auto, from blogs